 Witnessing this waterfowl migration can serve as an antidote to environmental pessimism and depression.
 These modern afflictions may affect many of our most-informed six billion fellow travelers on this cooled and habitable star we call Earth.

 The good news is that this waterfowl migration from time immemorial continues securely.
 This success story is due partly to the skillful intervention of man, creating a hospitable Northern California flyway habitat.
 The news is uplifting and reassuring.
-About three million ducks and more than a million geese migrate to the region, according to the U.S. Fish and Wildlife Service.
+About 3 million ducks and more than a million geese migrate to the region, according to the U.S. Fish and Wildlife Service.

 When to Go, Where to Go, What You See

 Three of the most impressive refuges are the Colusa National Wildlife Refuge, the Gray Lodge Wildlife Area, and the Sacramento National Wildlife Refuge.
 I list them in the south-to-north progression in which you might encounter them.
-The most critical refuge not-to-miss is the Sacramento National Wildlife Refuge.
+The most critical refuge not to miss is the Sacramento National Wildlife Refuge.
 There you will find a sophisticated Visitor Center alerting you to all birding aspects of the region.

 You see the birds on scenic-drive automobile routes through each of these refuges.
 The drive routes are specific roads with controlled turnouts and viewing platforms, so as not to disturb the birds.
 For most of the route, you remain in your car, which is your “blind” in the hunting sense of the word.
 You can also do walks or hikes at designated places in each refuge.
 The goal is to see the birds, but not disturb them in their natural behaviors.
 The birds have become somewhat immune to non-threatening cars driving around the refuge levee roads.